 Each year a trophy made by a local glass artist is given to best film in each categories including trophies for Humanitarian award, Career achievement award and Life time achievement award.

 In the past celebrities like Harry Belafonte, Stedman Graham, Dany Glover, Spike Lee, Martin Luther king 111 were in Montreal to accept there award.

 Film must be in english or french or original language with french or english subtitles.

 Films must be about Black realities from around the world or showcasing Black actors

-Follow this link for rules.
+Follow this link for the Festival's Rules & Regulations.